I Have a Yong Suster: Original Medieval/Middle English Lyrics

 I Have a Yong Suster (Anonymous Medieval English Riddle-Poem, circa 1430

-Modern English translation by
+Modern English loose translation/interpretation by

 Michael R. Burch